Components

 }

-The next example targets the host element again, but only when it also has the active CSS class applied by in its parent's template.
+The next example targets the host element again, but only when it also has the active CSS class applied to it.

 :host(.active) {